Alarm in Germany as ‘corona demos’ take off

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BERLIN: From anger over lockdown measures to a purported vaccine plan by Bill Gates: a growing wave of demonstrations in Germany by conspiracy theorists, extremists and anti-vaxxers has alarmed even Chancellor Angela Merkel.
+MUNICH: Angered by a slew of lockdown measures or a purported vaccine plan by Bill Gates, thousands took to the streets on Saturday in Germany in a growing wave of demonstrations that has alarmed even Chancellor Angela Merkel.

 Initially starting as a handful of protesters decrying tough restrictions on public life to halt transmission of the coronavirus, the protests have swelled in recent weeks to gatherings of thousands in major German cities.